 What is Botox?

-Anti-wrinkle injectables, such as Botox, and dermal fillers have become an increasingly popular treatment across all age groups.
+Anti-wrinkle injectables, such as Botox and dermal fillers, have become an increasingly popular treatment across all age groups.
 It’s even become trendy to use Botox in your 20s!
-The American Society of Plastic Surgeons reported that Botox cosmetic procedures had increased 28% since 2010 among 20- to 29-year-olds.
+The American Society of Plastic Surgeons reported that Botox cosmetic procedures had increased by 28% since 2010 among 20- to 29-year-olds.

 Men have caught on too!
 Since 2000, the number of men receiving Botox injections has increased by more than 300%.
 Dermal fillers and injectables are popular non-surgical dermatology treatments that are common among men and women seeking facial enhancements.